Using the JAWS Scripts For Microsoft Teams

 - Announce full messages instead of truncating very long ones.

-- Virtualize a message on the command JAWSKey+Shift+V as is done in the standard JAWS scripts that come with JAWS 2020 (March update or later).
+- Virtualize a message on the command JAWSKey+Shift+V as is done in the standard JAWS scripts that

-- Name menu buttons in the Notifications page of Settings.
+- Name menu buttons in the Notifications page of Settings

 - Indicate when a feed filter returns no results, as part of the name for the "Remove feed filter" button.